Mercedes CLA review - Reliability and safety

 Euro NCAP awarded the CLA a top five-star rating in 2019, with an outstanding 96 per cent score for occupant protection and 91 per cent achieved for child safety.

-The latest A-Class finished a credible 36th out of 75 cars in our latest 2020 Driver Power customer survey, but Mercedes itself achieved a disappointing 28th-place in a group of 30 manufacturers.
-High running costs across the range were a particular cause of concern for customers.
+Although the CLA model didn't feature in our 2021 Driver Power customer satisfaction survey, its A-Class sibling finished a credible 23rd out of 75 cars in the Best cars to own poll.
+Mercedes itself improved on a disappointing 28th-place out of 30 manufacturers in 2020, to a more solid 13th spot in 2021.
+High running costs across the range have been a particular cause of concern for customers.

 As with every new Mercedes, the CLA comes with a three-year, unlimited-mileage warranty and roadside assistance that’s valid across Europe.
 This matches those offered by Audi and BMW.